magneticstain/PrivyPaste/README.md

 ```

 #### PKI Settings
-*NOTE: this step is only needed if you generated your own certificates.
+*NOTE: this step is only needed if you are using your own or previously-generated keys.
 If you generated them via the installer, everything is already setup.*

-If you generated the certificates on your own, move them to the certificate folder for PrivyPaste (`/opt/privypaste/certs/`) and set the correct permissions.
+If you generated the keys on your own or are using otherwise specific certs, move them to the PKI folder for PrivyPaste (`/opt/privypaste/pki/`) and set the correct permissions.
 After that, you can either rename them
-to `public_key.pem` and `private_key.pem` and no additional configuration is needed or you can update the PKI configuration file with the names of your certificates.
+to `encryption_key.bin` and `hmac_key.bin` and no additional configuration is needed or you can update the PKI configuration file with the filenames.

 The PKI config file is located at `/opt/privypaste/web/PrivyPaste/conf/pki.php`.
-Update each filename string to reflect your certificates and PKI configuration should be complete.
+Update each filename string to reflect your keys and PKI configuration should be complete.

 At this point, you should be able to point your browser at this server and access the application.
 The URL will be in the format `http(s)://pp.example.com/PrivyPaste/`.